LaeilaMDR/ELK-for-beginners/README.md

 ## Elasticsearch, Logstash, Kibana (ELK) Docker image

-This is a basic ELK stack in Docker image provides a convenient centralised log server and log management web interface, by packaging Elasticsearch, Logstash, and Kibana.
+This is a basic ELK stack where with the help of Docker images they provide a convenient centralized log server and log management web interface, packaging Elasticsearch, Logstash and Kibana.

 ## Description
 Once we set up Docker, we will deploy a container running Elasticsearch, Kibana, and Logstash in the same system.